dssg/triage/docs/sources/dirtyduck/index.md

-This tutorial will show you how to use `Triage`, a data science modeling tool developed at the [Center for Data Science and Public Policy](http://dsapp.uchicago.edu) (DSaPP) at the University of Chicago.
+This is a guide to `Triage`, a data science workflow tool initially developed at the [Center for Data Science and Public Policy](http://dsapp.uchicago.edu) (DSaPP) at the University of Chicago and now being maintained at Carnegie Mellon University.

 `Triage` helps build models for two [common applied problems](https://dssg.uchicago.edu/data-science-for-social-good-conference-2017/training-workshop-data-science-for-social-good-problem-templates/):